ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 - Providing tax-effective strategies to reduce the risk of interest costs

 Tax interest used to be a deductible cost of doing business.
 That time is ending.
-Now, it's more important than ever to be proactive with your tax compliance and avoid letting the ATO charge you more than necessary.
+Now, it is more important than ever to be proactive with your tax compliance and avoid letting ATO interest charges eat into your profits.